microgit-com/microgit/README.md

 * user invite to team

 ## What is left to be done:
+* Better handling of git updates, using git hooks
 * Squash merge
 * add labels to issues and merge requests
 * Show logs of changes on issue and merge requests